okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 jx create cluster gke --skip-login
 ```

-Select `helm` if you're prompted to download it.
+Confirm you want to install `helm` if you're prompted to download it.
 You will be prompted to select a Google Cloud Zone.
 I'd suggest picking one close to your location.
 I chose `us-west1-a` since I live near Denver, Colorado.
-For Google Cloud Machine Type, I selected `n1-standard-4`, but the default `n-standard1-2` should work just fine.
-Use the defaults for the min (3) and max (5) number of nodes.
+For Google Cloud Machine Type, I selected `n1-standard-2`, and used the defaults for the min (3) and max (5) number of nodes.

-For the GitHub username, select your own (e.g. `mraible`).
-I tried to use `oktadeveloper` (a GitHub organization), and I was unable to make it work. **NOTE:** GitHub integration will fail if you have two-factor authentication enabled on your account.
+For the GitHub name, type your own (e.g., `mraible`) and an email you have registered with GitHub (e.g., `matt.raible@okta.com`).
+I tried to use `oktadeveloper` (a GitHub organization), and I was unable to make it work.

+**NOTE:** GitHub integration will fail if you have two-factor authentication enabled on your account.
+You'll need to disable it on GitHub if you want the process to complete successfully. :-/

 When prompted to install an ingress controller, hit **Enter** for **Yes**.
 Hit **Enter** again to select the default domain.

 You'll be prompted to create a GitHub API Token.
 Click on the [provided URL](https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo) and name it "Jenkins X".
 Copy and paste the token's value back into your console.

 _Grab a coffee, an adult beverage, or do some pushups while your install finishes.
 It can take several minutes._

-The last step will be to copy the API token from Jenkins to your console.
+The next step will be to copy the API token from Jenkins to your console.
 Follow the provided instructions in your console.

+When you're finished with that, run `jx console` and click on the link to log in to your Jenkins instance.
+Click on **Administration** and upgrade Jenkins, as well as all its plugins (Plugin Manager > scroll to the bottom and select all).
+If you fail to perform this step, you won't be able to navigate from your GitHub pull request to your Jenkins X CI process for it.

 ### Create a Spring Boot App

 When I first started using Jenkins X, I tried to import an existing project.
 Even though my app used Spring Boot, it didn't have a `pom.xml` in the root directory, so Jenkins X thought it was a Node.js app.
 For this reason, I suggest creating a blank Spring Boot app first to confirm Jenkins X is set up correctly.

-Run the following command from Cloud Shell:
+Create a bare-bones Spring Boot app from Cloud Shell:

 ```bash
 jx create spring -d web -d actuator